zxisatree/chatvault/README.md

 `spring.jpa.properties.hibernate.globally_quoted_identifiers=true` and `spring.jpa.properties.hibernate.globally_quoted_identifiers_skip_column_definitions = true` allow the entity called "User".
 In PostgreSQL, "User" is a reserved keyword, and normally cannot be used as a table name.
 However, these settings make Hibernate (Spring's ORM) escape any mentions of "User" by enclosing it in double quotes, allowing it to be a valid identifier.

 `spring.jpa.hibernate.ddl-auto=update` creates the database tables if they do not exist.
 If they already exist, it checks the database tables and updates the schema (untested).

+## Testing
+`.env` is not committed, so a substitute `.env` file for testing is included in the `.github` folder.
+During the Windows test, the file is copied to the root directory before the tests are run.

 ## Appendix
 `kapt`: annotation processor for Kotlin.